VIP-VAA-Spr23/EdgeDetection23/README.md

 # VIP-EdgeDetection
+## Overview
-Purpose - Determine which and how many bounding boxes that are detected by the localizer are true detections or not.
+**Purpose**: Determine which and how many bounding boxes that are detected by the localizer are true detections or not.

-Input:
+**Input**:

-	Folder of full frame image inputs.
+* Folder of full frame image inputs.

-	Json file corresponding to the folder that includes filenames of all the full frame images and the location for each image location for each image
+* Json file corresponding to the folder that includes filenames of all the full frame images and the location for each image location for each image

-Output:
+**Output:**
-	List showing bounding boxes that are true detections and false detections
+* List showing bounding boxes that are true detections and false detections

 Instructions for each file: